asimwe1/rust_chatapp/site/guide/01-upgrading.md

 ! note Don't panic!

   Simply upgrading Rocket's version string to the `0.5` series will result in _many_ `rustc` compiler errors.
-But don't let this phase you!
+But don't let this faze you!
 The vast majority of changes are simple renames and `#[async_trait]` attributions which manifest in a cascading of errors.
 As such, resolving _one_ top-level issue, typically requiring minimal, trivial changes, often resolves _many_ errors in one go.

 ## Crate Organization